 What are business rates?

-The occupier of a non-domestic assessment is responsible for paying the business rates.
-If a property is empty, it could still be liable for 'unoccupied property rates'.
-If this is the case, the person who holds the legal title (lease or licence) for the property is liable.
+If the property is empty, it could still be liable for unoccupied property rates, and the person who holds the legal title for the property is responsible for paying the bill.

 You can view the Council's business rates information leaflet as a PDF file.